 5. Bell Super 3R MIPS Adult Bike Helmet

 The optimal trail gear adapts to the changing terrain.
 That’s the core idea behind the Super 3R.
-It was developed for the most different demands of all mountains, analogous as long, energy-enervating climbs at low faves or fast descents on rough trails.
+It was developed to meet the diverse demands of all-mountain conditions, ranging from long, energy-intensive climbs at low elevations to fast descents on rough trails.

 Its removable chin guard makes the Super 3R the perfect mountain helmet.
 Because you get two helmets in one.

-Just take off the chin guard for the long climbs and put it in your pack.
+Just remove the chin guard for long climbs and store it in your pack.
 For more aggressive trails, put it back on snappily and without tools.

-The Float Fit System is lighter and more comfortable with a rubberized adaption dial, and the rearmost is super-easy to adjust No Twist Tri Glides are also included.
+The Float Fit System is lighter and more comfortable, featuring a rubberized adaptation dial, and the rearmost is super-easy to adjust.
+No Twist Tri Glides are also included.

 Features